Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Human-in-the-loop Dataset Collection

-\figref{proposal}(b) shows the appearance of the displayed collection rate during the execution.
+\figref{transition} shows the appearance of the displayed collection rate during the execution.
 The calculated collection rate is shown at the top of the display above the image capture window.
-Because displaying the collection rate gives users feedback on the collection rate, the application can facilitate efficient multi-view image dataset collection.
-Displaying this further leads to a feeling of collection, similar to a game.
+Displaying the collection rate also leads to a feeling of collection, similar to a game.
 Users can enjoy collecting images while considering methods to increase their collection rate.
-Such game-like functions, in the end, encourage users to collect multi-view image datasets.

 The collection rate was calculated based on six-dimensional (6D) object pose (with respect to the camera viewpoint) data included in the previously collected datasets.
 In reality, once the rectangle shown on the hemisphere surface is located at the center of the image captured by the camera, the target rectangle disappears and the obtained image dataset is saved.
-Therefore, the collection rate increases by 1\%.
+Therefore, the collection rate increases by 1\% in the case of 100 image collection.
 This method can reduce the duplication of datasets from the camera viewpoint.
 By enabling users to avoid this dataset duplication on their own, this feature creates comfort and playability.
-Certain thresholds were empirically set such that they could be collected over a wide range.

 The drawing of the hemisphere shows this progress in more detail and intuitively.
 In contrast to the hemisphere drawing, this collection rate can be a quantitative measure of how much has now been collected against the final target value (100\%).